-For many years, Able Electropolishing has been the choice of national laboratories across the United States to electropolish their various parts made from stainless steel 300 and 400 series and a wide range of metal alloys.
+For many years, Able Electropolishing has been the choice of national laboratories across the United States to electropolish their various parts made from stainless steel 300 and 400 series and a wide range of other metal alloys.
 We are an approved source and have provided our services for the following labs: Argonne National Laboratory, Brookhaven National Laboratory, Fermi National Accelerator Laboratory, Lawrence Livermore National Laboratory, Los Alamos National Laboratory and Thomas Jefferson National Accelerator Facility.
 The electropolishing process is used by these various labs to improve the overall surface condition of their components.
 They like the fact that our process improves the micro finish, while providing deburring and passivating all in one cost effective and time saving operation.